Qiskit/pauli-propagation/README.md

 ``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated under the action of a sequence of $N$ Pauli rotation gates, it will grow as $\mathcal{O}(2^{N})$.
 To control the memory usage, the operator is truncated after application of each gate, which introduces some error proportional to the magnitudes of the truncated terms' coefficients.
-The runtime and memory requirements are generally linear in the size of the evolved operator and the number of gates.
+The memory requirements are generally linear in the size of the evolved operator and runtime scales linearly in both the operator size and the number of gates.

 ``propagate_through_operator``: To conjugate an operator in the Pauli basis by another such operator, ($G^{\dagger}OG$) one must generate a cubic number of terms, one term for each combination of Pauli